439bananas/BTSBot/README.md

 ## If it's so hard to host it, what's the point, even, in putting it on here?
 The original reason I put BTS Bot on here was actually just for people who were curious as to how it worked.
 ## Okay, I'm up for this battle.
 Show me how I can download and run this bot so I can change it for myself.
 This guide (of course) showcases Bot Testing Server.
-However, with a few changes, it can be in yours pretty quickly.
+However, with a few changes, it can still be in your server.
+Please do note, however, that due to the quantity of IDs, this is a fatiguing bot to configure.

 Prerequisites:
 * Node.js